aulveland/CITZ-HWP-Project/Project-Decision-Log.md

 Traditional models such as ‘waterfall’ which often would run over multi-year project plans are no longer desirable.
 Instead taking an Agile approach will deliver a client-focused product sooner or it will end work in a product that is not required/desired before a lot of resources are invested.

-When developing the actual product a traditional approach often empowered a small group of people to make critical decisions about how a product would work.
-A lot of effort would then be put into creating a prototype usually followed by user testing and eventual product launch or abandonment.
+When developing the actual product, the 'traditional' (ie" waterfall) approach often empowered a small group of people to make critical decisions about how a product would work.
+A lot of effort would then be put into creating a prototype (usually) followed by user-testing and eventual product launch or abandonment.
 This was a costly and often frustrating approach.
 The alternative is to take a Human-Centered Design approach.
+[IDEO](https://www.usertesting.com/blog/how-ideo-uses-customer-insights-to-design-innovative-products-users-love) defines human centered design as a creative approach to problem-solving that starts with people and ends with innovative solutions that are tailor-made to suit their needs.

 ## 1)  Agile vs Waterfall (Project Management)
 ### Background